Luctia/ezarr/README.md

   of preference, and you *could* even use both, although this is probably a waste of resources.
 - [Overseerr](https://overseerr.dev/) is a show and movie request management and media discovery tool.
+- [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) is like Overseerr, but for Jellyfin.

 ## Using
 ### Using the CLI